Skip To Main Content

 Lex Renkert

-Lex is the Director of External Engagement.
-At Bowdoin, they are a member of the women's rugby team.
-Lex is a Biology and ES coordinate major and a Program Assistant for Bowdoin ARAC outside of the classroom.
-They can often be found in the dining hall with friends or enjoying the sun on the quad.
+Lex is the Campus Collaboration Liaison for the Athletes of Color Coalition.
+In this role, they plan and execute joint events with other campus clubs, optimize use of available budgets for collaborative programming, and work to develop unique, engaging events that stand out.
+At Bowdoin, they are a retired member of the women's rugby team.
+Lex is a Biology/ES coordinate major and a Program Assistant for Bowdoin ARAC outside of the classroom.
+They can often be found doing homework in Smith or enjoying the sun on the quad.

 Resources